ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 The RabbitMQ JMS Client is required to communicate with the plug-in.
 Review the [JMS Client documentation page](https://www.rabbitmq.com/jms-client.html){: .external} that is provided by RabbitMQ for more detailed information on installation and configuration, along with examples.

 More detailed information about the JMS plug-in can also be found in the RabbitMQ JMS Topic Exchange plug-in [GitHub repo](https://github.com/rabbitmq/rabbitmq-jms-topic-exchange){: .external}.

 ## MQTT plug-in
 {: #mqtt-plug-in}

 The MQTT plug-in, `rabbitmq_mqtt`, is enabled by default for {{site.data.keyword.messages-for-rabbitmq}} deployments.
 Information on using the MQTT plug-in is available on the [MQTT plug-in](https://www.rabbitmq.com/mqtt.html){: .external} page.

 ## RabbitMQ Consistent Hash Exchange Type plug-in
 {: #consistent-hash-exchange-type-plug-in}

 The RabbitMQ plug-in, `rabbitmq_consistent_hash_exchange`, is enabled by default for {{site.data.keyword.messages-for-rabbitmq}} deployments.
-Information on using the consistent_hash_exchange plug-in is available on the [consistent_hash_exchange plug-in readme](https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbitmq_consistent_hash_exchange/README.md){: .external} page.
+Information on using the Consistent Hash Exchange plug-in is available in the [consistent_hash_exchange plug-in readme](https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbitmq_consistent_hash_exchange/README.md){: .external} page.